jaredly/planjs/Roadmap.md

+# PALLAS but make it javascript

+I've got a PLAN interpreter, that has some tests passing.

+...

+recursive .. references ... are they working right? should $0 reference the law, or the return value of the law?
+I guess the law, so you can actually call recursive functions.

+#

 - [x] get haskell tests passing https://opfn.gitbook.io/pallas/plan/definition
 - [ ] see if I can load ... all of the sire impl? or something like that?
 - [ ] maybe try to load the stdlib?